bp-ouhaha/EcoForest-modbus-registers/README.md

 See original source of information: https://www.docdroid.net/vecljSG/modbus-2021-en-v02-pdf#page=6

-in your ESPHome node yaml, this example allows you to easily integrate:
+in your ESPHome node yaml, this example allows you to easily integrate if you have a local copy of heatpump-ecogeo.yaml:

 ```
 substitutions: